gotenberg/gotenberg-php/README.md

 Please note that the merging order is determined by the order of the arguments.

-You may also et the PDF format of the resulting PDF(s) with:
+You may also set the PDF format of the resulting PDF(s) with:

 ```php
 use Gotenberg\Gotenberg;